joe-p/algokit-client/README.md

 In the future we need to devise a smart way to handle scenarios where one outer transaction might want to cover the fee for another out transaction.
 If `feePerByte` is non-zero, then this is hard to calculate.

+## Differing validity window and wait times

+It is currently common practice to use the default validity window (1000 rounds) on transactions but only wait a short amount of rounds for confirmation (typically 3-5).
+This can lead to a confusing UX and potentially double transactions if the user is not aware of the validty windows of their transactions in the event of longer confirmation times.

+### Solution

+`AlgokitComposer.defaultValidityWindow` is set to a much more reasonable window (for user-facing dApps) of 10 rounds (~30 seconds).
+By default, `AlgokitComposer.execute()` will wait until the last valid round in the transction group has passed to ensure tranasctions are confirmed when the user is not expecting it.